Relief for Dry Eyes

 Extended Contact Lens Wear can result in dry eye from corneal oxygen and nutrient deficiency.
 Protein build-up on contact lens can produce a breeding ground for bacterial growth and surface roughness, further contributing to inflammatory changes.
 Some contact lens solutions contain preservatives that can also cause chemical irritation of the corneal surface and result in dry eye symptoms.

 LASIK Surgery temporarily disrupts the ocular surface/lacrimal gland unit.
 Also, during LASIK, roughly 60-70% of the superficial nerve fibers in the cornea are severed, which reduces sensation and affects aqueous tear production and delays wound healing.
 With compromised sensation, the blink rate can slow to the point that the tear film breaks up before the next blink can reconstitute.
 Though this condition usually clears up after a few months, it may result in mild to severe dry eye syndrome for several months after surgery.

-Age - Dry eye syndrome affects 75% of people over age 65.
+Age - Dry eyes are common in 75% of people over age 65.
 Tear volume decreases from age 18 as much as 60% by age 65.